FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/subaccountname.md

 # Sub Account Name

-A sub account name is a display name assigned to a *sub account*.
+A Sub Account Name is a display name assigned to a [*sub account*](#glossary:sub-account).
 Sub account Name is commonly used for scenarios like grouping based on organizational constructs, access management needs, and cost allocation strategies.

 The SubAccountName column MUST be present in the billing data when the provider supports a *sub account* construct.
 This column MUST be of type String.
 If a charge does not apply to a *sub account*, the SubAccountName column MUST be null.